sidebase/nuxt-auth/docs/guide/authjs/nuxt-auth-handler.md

 ## Providers

 The providers are the registered authentication methods that your users can use to login to your application.
 NuxtAuth provides a number of preconfigured providers you can use to quickly bootstrap your project.
-These include OAuth providers, [email-based providers](https://next-auth.js.org/configuration/providers/email) (Magic URLs) and a [credentials provider](https://next-auth.js.org/configuration/providers/credentials).
+These include OAuth providers, [email-based providers](https://authjs.dev/getting-started/authentication/email) (Magic URLs) and a [credentials provider](https://authjs.dev/getting-started/authentication/credentials).
 In addition to using a pre-built provider, you can also create your own provider.

-You can find an overview of all the prebuilt providers [here](https://next-auth.js.org/providers/).
-If you want to create your own provider, please visit the [NextAuth docs](https://next-auth.js.org/configuration/providers/oauth#using-a-custom-provider).
+You can find an overview of all the prebuilt providers [here](https://authjs.dev/reference/core/providers).
+If you want to create your own provider, please visit the [AuthJS docs](https://authjs.dev/guides/configuring-oauth-providers#use-your-own-provider).

 ## Callbacks